Rock Mountain Bible Camp Health & Safety Plan

 - All RMBC campers and guests will be instructed to maintain 6’ physical/social distancing at all times when interacting with individuals who are not in the same family and/or cabin group.
-Use of face-masks will be recommended when 6’ of distancing cannot be maintained (indoor shared spaces and/or shared activity areas).
+Use of face-masks will be required when 6’ of distancing cannot be maintained (indoor shared spaces and/or shared activity areas).

 - Rock Mountain staff will abide by 6’ physical distancing, and/or use personal protective equipment (gloves, face masks, &/or face-shields) when interacting with campers/guests in any indoor facilities or activity area, required by state mandates or CDC recommendations.

 - Rock Mountain staff will conduct personal temperature checks before work, daily.